Graduate Research Funding

 What Activities are Supported?

-Grants may support specialized research materials and equipment, software that is not already available through CSI or CISER site licenses, undergraduate research assistance, experimental subject incentives, travel to and from research sites (as a supplement to, not replacement for, travel funds provided by the Graduate School or individual departments/fields), and other direct expenses of data collection and analysis.
-Requests for data purchases should be directed toward CISER first.
+Grants may support specialized research materials, Cornell undergraduate research assistance, incentives for experimental subjects, travel to and from research sites (as a supplement to travel funds provided by the Graduate School or individual departments/fields), and other direct expenses of data collection and analysis.
+Requests for specialized software or data purchases should be directed toward CCSS first.

-Grants cannot be used to cover travel to conferences or workshops to present the results of research (see Graduate School conference travel grants); computer or related hardware purchases; academic year or summer stipends; health care or related benefits; student fees; publication fees; payments of any kind to Cornell faculty or staff; or payments to external faculty, staff, or students who are collaborating on the project.
+Grants cannot be used to cover travel to conferences or workshops to present the results of research (see Graduate School conference travel grants); software or hardware purchases; academic year or summer stipends; health care or related benefits; student fees; publication fees; payments of any kind to Cornell faculty or staff; or payments to external faculty, staff, or student collaborators.

 If you have a question about whether a specific expense is allowable, please contact CSI.